Admission Updates

 AugustAdmission confirmation, classes begin

 Pro tip: Don't wait for results to start researching streams and colleges.
-The students who do well in admissions are the ones who start planning before results day.
-Check the official MSBSHSE website for the latest Maharashtra SSC date sheet 2026 updates.
+Students who do well in admissions usually start planning before results day.
+For the full comparison of streams and course options, use our after 10th guide.
+For the latest Maharashtra SSC date sheet 2026 updates, always check the official MSBSHSE website.

 After 10th, you have six main paths: